montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

     }
 },

-...

 "buoy": {
     "prototype": "mjs-volume/runtime/node",
     "properties": {
         "id": "node_31",
         "scene": { "@": "scene" }
     }
-},

-...
+}

 ```

-As this example demonstrates, designing 3D assets does require some planning.
+As this example demonstrates, designing 3D assets does require some advance planning.
 In your asset authoring tool, you have to assign (preferably easy-to-remember) entity names to the 3D elements that you want to expose in a MontageJS application.
 The name is preserved when the 3D scene is exported to a COLLADA (DAE) file and then converted to a glTF model.
-To find a node ID, you can do a simple text search for the name inside of the glTF JSON file (here: models/beachplanet/beachplanet.json).
+To find a node ID, do a simple text search for the name inside of the glTF JSON file (here: models/beachplanet/beachplanet.json).

 Note that you can expose any individual material's properties in a 3D scene to MontageJS in much the same way that you expose a node, using the material.js runtime component.

 ## Manipulating a 3D Node with CSS

-After declaring the `buoy` object in the component's template, you can apply CSS classes that manipulate it in various ways.
+After declaring the element you want to manipulate in the component's template, you can apply CSS classes that manipulate it in various ways.

 The node.js runtime component currently supports the `visibility` property and 3D transforms.
 The material.js runtime component supports the `opacity` property.

-Additional functionality, including the ability to replace node textures and adjust node opacity, are planned for a future release (keep an eye on the commits for <a href="https://github.com/fabrobinet/mjs-volume" target="_blank">mjs-volume</a> for the latest improvements).
+>**Note:** Additional functionality, including the ability to replace node textures and adjust node opacity, are planned for a future release (keep an eye on the commits for <a href="https://github.com/fabrobinet/mjs-volume" target="_blank">mjs-volume</a> for the latest improvements).

 Both runtime components support the use of CSS transitions to animate property changes.
 The `active` and `hover` selectors are also supported, so you can easily apply click and rollover effects.
-A CSS class for a node can be defined like any other class in your component's CSS file, but it has to be applied through the MontageJS binding system.
+A CSS class for a node can be defined like any other class in the component's CSS file, but it has to be applied through the MontageJS binding system.

 <figure>
     <img src="/images/docs/tutorials/3d-apps/fig02.jpg" alt="Animating the duck in the Beach Planet MontageJS and WebGL demo." style="width: 451px;">
     <figcaption><strong>Figure 2.</strong> The duck wader grows in size when in focus.</figcaption>
 </figure>

-For this demo, the effect of seeing the duck wader grow in size when users leave their cursors over it is achieved using the following rules and declaration in the Buoy component (buoy.reel):
+For this demo, the effect of seeing the duck wader (buoy) element grow in size when users leave their cursors over it is achieved using the following rules and declaration in the Buoy component (buoy.reel):

 * The component's CSS file contains a CSS class called `animate` with a hover selector that performs a `scale3d` transformation.

     ```css
+    .animate:hover {
+        transform: scale3d(3, 3, 3);
+        cursor: pointer;
+    }
     .animate {
         transition-property: transform;
         transition-duration: 5s;
         -montage-transform-z-origin: 0%;
-    }
-    .animate:hover {
-        transform: scale3d(3, 3, 3);
-        cursor: pointer;
     }
     ```